rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M20_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. In the NuGetCommand@2 task, replace restoreSolution: 'SomeConsoleApplication.sln' with restoreSolution: '**\SomeConsoleApplication.sln' to account for the fact that our solution is not located in the root of the repo.
 1. In the **SonarCloudPrepare@1** task, click **Settings** option to open visual helper, choose the created sonarSC service connection from the dropdown and replace the value of the fields as proposed on the **Sonarcloud website > Configure Azure Pipeline section**.
 Click Add to include the changes to pipeline.
 1. In the **VSBuild@1** task, replace solution: 'SomeConsoleApplication.sln' with solution: '**\SomeConsoleApplication.sln' to** account for the fact that our solution is not located in the root of the repo.
-1. In the **SonarCloudPrepare@1** task, click Settings option to open visual helper, choose the created sonarSC service connection from the dropdown and replace the value of the fields as proposed on the **Sonarcloud website > Configure Azure Pipeline** section.
-Click Add to include the changes to pipeline.
-1. In the **VSBuild@1** task, replace solution: 'SomeConsoleApplication.sln' with solution: '**\SomeConsoleApplication.sln' to** account for the fact that our solution is not located in the root of the repo.
 1. On the **Review your pipeline YAML** pane, click **Save and Run** and, on the **Save and run** pane, click **Save and run**.

     > **Note**: Skip the next task if you completed this task in YAML editor.